lmarzen/blog/content/blog/keyboard-minimalism.md

 ### Final Thoughts

-The allure of minimalist keyboard designs might initially appear confounding or impractical to many.
+The allure of minimalist keyboard designs might initially appear confounding or impractical.
 Compact, stripped-down keyboards challenge the conventional notions of what a functional keyboard should entail.

 Minimalist keyboards introduce us to concepts like layers, ortholinear layouts, and the integration of innovative firmware like QMK.
 These elements contribute to a more compact yet versatile keyboard experience.